sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 An input of size $28 \times 28 \times 1$ results in a $576 \times 784$ Jacobian, the structure of which is shown in Figure 2.
 All the white coefficients are **structural zeros**.

-If we materialize the entire Jacobian as a dense matrix, we waste time computing coefficients which are mostly zero and memory storing those zero coefficients.
+If we represent the Jacobian of each convolutional layer as a dense matrix, we waste time computing coefficients which are mostly zero, and we waste memory storing those zero coefficients.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/big_conv_jacobian.png" class="img-fluid" %}
 <div class="caption">